AlphaKretin/bastion-bot/README.md

 ```
 ### Database

 Bastion reads card databases from SQLite databases formatted the same way as those YGOPro uses.
 Because of this similarity, you can copy databases from YGOPro or edit them with programs like [DataEditorX](https://github.com/247321453/DataEditorX), so it should not be necessary to document the format here.
 If you do want to learn more about it, you can read [MichaelLawrenceDee's tutorial](https://www.ygopro.co/Forum/tabid/95/g/posts/t/16781/Scripting-Tutorial--CURRENTLY-INCOMPLETE#post88202) on custom card creation for YGOPro, which covers making Card Databases manually.

+A small note - Bastion detects if it needs to display monster stats for a Trap Card by checking for the TRAP_MONSTER type, 0x100, which not all simulators include in their databases - you may need to add this yourself.

 The schema for a card database is as follows:
 ```sql
 CREATE TABLE IF NOT EXISTS "datas" (
 	`id`	integer,